lmas/thesis/thesis.typ

-One way of detecting anomalies in time series data is possible by looking for *discords* in the time series, which _Yeh et al._ @yeh defines as "the subsequences that has the maximum distance to its nearest neighbors."
+One way of detecting anomalies in time series data is possible by looking for *discords* in the time series, which _Yeh et al._ @yeh defines as "the subsequences that has the maximum distance to its nearest neighbours."

 In their paper, _Yeh_ introduces a novel algorithm called the _Matrix Profile_ which can find these discords and give strong indications of anomalies in a time